 Formally Becoming A Non-Profit

-In 2012 after learning the ins and outs of the rescue world, and experiencing some of the pitfalls, the guys saw an opportunity to create a new kind of animal welfare organization.
-Many times animals were being euthanized because no one could afford to transport these animals.
-The guys started offering free transport for qualified non- profit shelters to any animal in need.
+In 2012, after learning the ins and outs of the rescue world, and experiencing some of the pitfalls, the guys saw an opportunity to create a new kind of animal welfare organization.
+Thousands of animals in neighboring states were being euthanized because no one could afford to transport these animals.
+The two pilots started offering free air transport to qualified non- profit shelters for any animal whose time was running out.
 In order to grow this concept and continue to offer their service for free they needed to be able to bring in funding from outside sources.
-Brad and Jonathan along with their wives decided to formally apply as a non-profit charity.
-The organization would apply for 501(c)(3) status and operate under the name Pittsburgh Aviation Animal Rescue Team.
-A little over a year later they were granted their non-profit status and the guys began the process of building the organization.
+Brad and Jonathan, along with their wives, Linda and Megan, decided to formally apply for 501(c)(3) status.
+A little over a year later they were granted their non-profit status and the guys began the process of building the organization under the name Pittsburgh Aviation Animal Rescue Team.

 The Organization Spreads Its Wings

 The weather in the Northeast makes flying missions during the winter months difficult on the team.
 After a harsh winter in 2014 the guys determined that in order to expand their reach and ensure that their mission grows, they needed to expand into land transports to stretch their rescue season.
 Finding the funding to purchase and outfit a rescue van proved difficult but the team was gaining in popularity and soon was the subject of a national news story.
 Celebrity animal lover Rachael Ray took notice and decided to make a large donation which was used to open a new division, the PAART Land Team.
 With a 50-animal rescue van, nicknamed the “Landplane,” the team could now transport hundreds of animals per month on the ground.
 If the planes can’t fly due to adverse weather, the van is ready and able.

 With a fleet of airplanes and land rescue vehicles, PAART is now able to transport thousands of animals each year free of charge all over the eastern part of the United States and even internationally.